sydasif/python-book/docs/source/01_introduction/03_syntax.md

 # Python Syntax

-As you learned previously in {ref}`Getting Started with Python`, Python syntax can be executed by writing directly in the command line, or by creating a Python file, using the `.py` file extension, and running it in the command line.
+As you learned previously in {ref}`Getting Started`, Python syntax can be executed by writing directly in the command line, or by creating a Python file, using the `.py` file extension, and running it in the command line.

 Key syntax points: